 To recognize the research activities of promising student/postdoctoral fellows, The Antibody Society sponsors several competition each year.

-1) a complimentary registration to attend the conference and pre-conference sessions;
+1) a complimentary registration to attend a conference;

-2) an opportunity to give a short oral presentation of their work in one of the conference sessions;
+2) an opportunity to give a short oral presentation of their work;

 3) a lovely crystal award.